• All Posts, Scholar Features, SLI News

 Symposium panelists included Dr. Carlos Alemán, associate professor of communication studies at JMU and SLI program director and board member, and Lyons Sanchezconcha, chair of the Virginia Latino Advisory Board and member of the SLI advisory council.
 Moderated by Dr. Robert Aguirre, professor of English and dean of the JMU College of Arts and Letters, the panel also included Dr. Verónica Dávila Ellis, JMU assistant professor in foreign languages, literatures, and cultures, and González.

 Opening remarks for the evening were provided by Gabriela Leija-Hernandez, the 2022-23 Woodson Martin Democracy Fellow at the Center for Civic Engagement.
-Over the past year, Leila-Hernandez worked with SLI program directors in Harrisonburg to organize and host two university campus events centering Latinx leadership and social justice.
+Over the past year, Leila-Hernandez worked with SLI program directors to organize and host two university campus events centering Latinx leadership and social justice.

 Featured artwork was by SLI managing director Stephania Cervantes, who serves on the Center for Civic Engagement external advisory board and attended along with SLI board chair Dr. Fawn-Amber Montoya, associate dean for diversity, inclusion and external engagement at the JMU Honors College, and SLI director of development Christopher Clymer Kurtz.

-SLI program directors in Harrisonburg have partnered with the Center for Civic Engagement since 2018 to innovate leadership development and community building events on and off the university campus for SLI’s high school scholars.
+SLI program directors in Harrisonburg have partnered with the Center for Civic Engagement since 2018 to innovate leadership development and community building events on and off the university campus for SLI high school scholars.
 These events include voter registration campaigns, city council candidate panels, and immigrant storytelling workshops.

 Lyons Sanchezconcha (right), chair of the Virginia Latino Advisory Board and member of the SLI advisory council, laughs with fellow symposium panelist and keynote speaker Dr. Sergio González, assistant professor of Latinx studies at Marquette University.
 Photo by JMU Marketing & Branding, Diego Alejandro Crespo Guido